The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Introduction

 {\bf Theorem D }: {\it $E^{\rm an}$ is representable by a quasi-Stein rigid analytic space}. \ps\ps

-(See Theorem~\ref{mainthm}) To show this we actually start with studying other natural functors.
+(See Theorem~\ref{mainthm}) This rigid analytic space might be called the {\it $p$-adic character variety of $G$ in dimension $d$}.
+To show this theorem we actually start with studying other natural functors.
 First, we fix a continuous semisimple representation

 and whose determinant $D$ takes values in some finite field $k \subset \overline{\F}_p$.
 We consider the continuous deformation functor $F$ of $D$ to discrete artinian local $W(k)$-algebras with residue field $k$.
+Here $W(k)$ denotes the Witt ring of $k$.
 We prove first the following (Prop. \ref{repF}) : \ps\ps

 {\bf Proposition E } : {\it $F$ is prorepresentable by a complete local noetherian $W(k)$-algebra $A(\rhob)$ with residue field $k$.} \ps\ps

 Of course, for the noetherian property we rely on Proposition C. The ring $A(\rhob)$ is constructed as a certain profinite completion of